Maya-BF/AnomalyDetectionTextGAN/README.md

-Code for the Paper <B>GAN Augmented Text Anomaly Detection with Sequences of Deep Statistics (CISS 2019)</B>
+Partial code for the Paper <B>GAN Augmented Text Anomaly Detection with Sequences of Deep Statistics (CISS 2019)</B>

 TO DO:
 - Need to clean code